logrange/website/blog/2019-05-22-introduction.md

 ### Conclusion
 Logrange strives to achieve the following goals:
 - Persisting streaming data should be cheap.
-All data is important, so it should be persisted to for later processing.
+All data is important, so it should be persisted in a full amount for later processing.
 - To provide an API for uniform access to the data from thousands of different sources.
 All data is in one database.
 - To provide tools for the aggregated data further learning and analysis to build an advanced features like AI for the distributed system health.
 - Logrange is open-source and secure, to meet high quality standards for transferring, saving and processing data.